 The ONIX for Books Product Information Message is the international standard for representing and communicating book industry product information in electronic form.

 As an XML-based standard, each release of ONIX for Books consists of an XML Document Type Definition (DTD) or alternatively an XSD Schema, together with the associated documentation that specifies the data content of a standard ONIX message or data file.
-EDItEUR provides these specifications, various XML tools, plus guidance on how to implement ONIX, and use of all these materials is free of charge under the terms of a very permissive licemse.
+EDItEUR provides these specifications, various XML tools, plus guidance on how to implement ONIX, and use of all these materials is free of charge under the terms of a highly-permissive licence.
 No registraion, fee or membership is required to implement ONIX.

 ONIX for Books Release 1.0 was published in 2000, and was followed by Releases 1.1, 1.2 and 1.2.1.
 These early releases are no longer supported, and should not be used.

 For the foreseeable future, any new revisions will be based on, and be backwards-compatible with, Release 3.0, and we strongly encourage all users to implement it as early as possible.
 However, ONIX 2.1 is still fully supported by EDItEUR, and will continue to be supported until the end of 2014, but users of 2.1 are strongly advised to migrate to version 3.0.
 For those unable to migrate promptly, especially those with failures in production systems due to the removal of support for online DTD and XSD validation, EDItEUR has published a workaround that enables ONIX 2.1 systems to be maintained locally.

 Development, maintenance and support

 Maintenance and support are provided through EDItEUR’s ONIX Support Team and through a network of national user groups in a number of countries.
 Strategic development issues are managed through an International Steering Committee which includes representatives of those national groups.
 Find out more here.